EcrituresNumeriques/stylo/docs/src/en/features/exports.md

 For more information on the use of templates, see this [tutorial](https://gitlab.huma-num.fr/ecrinum/manuels/tutoriel-markdown-pandoc).

-*The export module is also available on [this page dedicated to exports](https://export.stylo.huma-num.fr/), for exports adapted to the styles and needs of your journals.
-To use it, you'll need the identifier of your article or corpus, which you can find, for example, on the URL link "share and annotate" for an article, or "export" for a corpus.*
+*The export module is also accessible on [this page dedicated to exports](https://export.stylo.huma-num.fr/), for exports adapted to particular styles and needs.
+To use it, you will need the identifier of your article or corpus, which you can find via the three-dot icon on the article management and corpus management pages.*